Maria João Rodrigues

 Maria João Fernandes Rodrigues GOIH (born 25 September 1955) is a Portuguese academic and politician who served as Minister of Employment in Portugal and was a Member of the European Parliament.
 She was Vice-President of the Group of the Socialists and Democrats (S&D) from 2014 until 2019.
-Since 2017, Rodrigues is President of the Foundation for European Progressive Studies (FEPS).
+Since 2022 she is the Chair of the Board of Re-Imagine Europa, think-tank located in Brussels and working closely to the European institutions.

 Her political career began as Minister of Employment of Portugal in the first government of Prime Minister António Guterres (1995–1997) and she was policy maker working in several posts in the European Institutions since 2000, most notably in the leading teams of EU Council Presidencies.
-She is an expert on EU political economy and has served as Special Advisor to a number of elected representatives at both Portuguese and EU level, in particular to António Guterres, the current Secretary General of United Nations, and to the former President of the Party of European Socialists (Poul Nyrup Rasmussen).
+She is an expert on EU political economy and has served as Special Advisor to a number of elected representatives at both Portuguese and EU level, in particular to António Guterres, the current Secretary General of United Nations, to the former Prime Ministers (Poul Nyrup Rasmussen) and Jean-Claude Juncker.

 In 2014, Rodrigues was elected Member of the European Parliament, integrating the Group of the Progressive Alliance of Socialists and Democrats (S&D) - the second most important EP Group, with 190 members coming from the 28 Member States, which elected her in 2014 as Vice-president.
-As S&D Vice-President, she was in charge of general coordination and interface with the other EU institutions and member of the Committees of Employment and Social Affairs (EMPL) and Economic and Monetary Affairs (ECON).
+As S&D Vice-President, she was member of the European Parliament Conference Presidents and in charge of general coordination and interface with the other EU institutions and member of the Committees of Employment and Social Affairs (EMPL) and Economic and Monetary Affairs (ECON).

+Between 2017 and 2025 she was President of the Foundation of European for Progressive Studies elected by the national foundations of all members states of the European Union.